About MicAndCam

 How content is created

-MicAndCam help content is written around practical browser and operating-system behaviour, then checked against the site tools and release tests.
-The goal is not to pad pages with generic advice; it is to help visitors decide whether the problem is the browser, the operating system, the meeting app, or the device.
+MicAndCam help content starts with the real browser tools and official browser, operating-system, or meeting-app documentation.
+Guidance is written around observable behaviour, then checked against the same controls a visitor uses.
+The goal is not to pad pages with generic advice; it is to help identify whether the problem is the browser, operating system, meeting app, or device.

 Privacy position